camilo-cifuentes-gioseffi/camilo-cifuentes-gioseffi/README.md

 - 👋 Hi, I’m @camilo-cifuentes-gioseffi
-- 👀 I’m a student in Mechanical and Robotics Engineering
+- 👀 I’m a Mechanical and Robotics Engineer.
-- 📫 How to reach me camilogioseffi@gmail.com
+- 📫 How to reach me

 Languages:
   Python C++ MATLAB Java LaTeX SQL